ReSurfEMG/learning/best_practices.md

 ### Even off the main branch, stay out of areas others are working on

 If you see someone is working on a specific function (check the project board), now is not the time to write your own version of it named exactly the same thing.
-Wait until they finish, then rebase your fork or branch on thier work after it has been pulled to the main branch.
+Wait until they finish, then rebase your fork or branch on their work after it has been pulled to the main branch.
 If you just can't wait, then use common sense and rename your function something else.
 If person A works on lines 30 to 40, and person B works on lines 30 to 40, and they both continually update the code at the same time, they will do twice the work to get less than half the results.
 Always check the project board, and communicate with others.

 ### Never hard-code a path